tysonite/asn1-compiler/README.md

 # Running ASN.1 compiler
 1. Move to `compiler` directory
-1. Execute 'mvn package'
+1. Execute `mvn package`
-1. Move to 'target' directory if no errors
+1. Move to `target` directory if no errors
-1. Execute 'java -jar asn1-compiler-<...>.jar' and follow on-screen instructions
+1. Execute `java -jar asn1-compiler-<...>.jar` and follow on-screen instructions

 # Generate Debian/Ubuntu runtime package
 The runtime library uses CPack (feature of CMake) to generate an installable Debian package.
 If compilation of runtime library was successful, execute `make package` to create package.